 The Renewable Energy Law Review: India

-The Indian government aims to achieve 175GW of installed RE capacity by 2022 and establish installed RE capacity of 450GW by 2030.9 As at 31 March 2021, the total cumulative installed RE capacity was 94.43GW, which included 40.09GW of solar capacity, 39.24GW of wind capacity and 10.31GW of bio-power.10
+The Indian government aims to achieve 175GW of installed RE capacity by the end of 2022 and establish installed RE capacity of 450GW by 2030.9 As at 31 December 2021, the cumulative installed RE capacity was 151.37GW, which included 49.34GW of solar capacity, 40.08GW of wind capacity, 10.61GW of biopower and 51.34GW of hydropower.10

 The year in review

 During the covid-19 pandemic, India experienced a steady stream of deal traffic in the RE realm.
 Below are the key developments in the RE sector over the past year.

 i Extensions of time granted during the covid-19 pandemic

 In 2020 and 2021, the Ministry of New and Renewable Energy (MNRE) granted two extensions to developers of RE projects due to the covid-19 pandemic.
 The first extension was for five months, while the second was to be decided depending on covid-19 developments.
 Subsequently, the MNRE on 17 March 2022 permitted wind power developers a further extension of three months in the scheduled commissioning date on account of disruptions to the supply chains due to covid-19.
 However, this extension was conditional on the wind power developers having executed the power purchase agreement (PPA) and placed orders for wind turbines prior to 15 June 2021.11

 ii Supreme Court's ruling on the great Indian bustard